 The outbreak and spread of a novel coronavirus (COVID-19), declared a pandemic by the World Health Organization, has already had significant human, political, and economic consequences around the world.
 The coronavirus is still evolving, and its full impact remains to be determined.
-However, its wide-ranging effects include financial market volatility, interest rate cuts, disrupted movement of people and goods, and diminished consumer confidence.
+However, its wide-ranging effects include financial market volatility, interest rate increases, disrupted movement of people and goods, and diminished consumer confidence.
 The effects of the coronavirus may be difficult to assess or predict with meaningful precision both generally and as an industry or issuer-specific basis.
 This is an uncertain issue where actual effects will depend on many factors beyond the control and knowledge of the Company.
+The Company continues to evaluate the impact of COVID-19 on its operations.